 “You could for instance pay money into your pension.
 If you’re under 75, you can still get tax relief, even if you’ve stopped working.
 If you’re a non-earner or earning less than £3,600, you can pay in up to £2,880 each tax year and the government will automatically add up to £720 (20% tax relief) on top.
 If you have already taken some money out of your pension (bar the tax-free lump sum) then watch out for the money purchase annual allowance.
 This means you’re restricted to paying in up to £4,000 a year in total, including tax relief. “

-More incentives are needed to encourage older homeowners to downsize when they do not have to, according to Tim Kampel, director of Box Property Solutions Ltd:
+More incentives are needed to encourage older homeowners to downsize when they do not have to, according to Tim Kampel, director of Box Property Solutions Ltd. He said:

 The Outlook for Downsizing

-Covid-19 appears to have made more over 55s want to stay in their homes rather than downsize; the pandemic has put a new focus on the importance of space and lifestyle, friends, family and living within a good community.
+Covid-19 appears to have made more over 55s want to stay in their existing homes rather than downsize; moving to a house with less square footage and fewer rooms does not appeal to everyone in these times.
+The pandemic has also put a new focus on the importance of maximising space and lifestyle, close friends, family and living within a good community.

 Research by Legal & General Financial Advice found that the number of over 55s looking to downsize fell by 200,000 in the last three years.
-As we see the end of the pandemic, this may change, and there are still 2.9m older households considering selling.
+However, as we see the end of the pandemic, this may change and there are still 2.9m older households considering selling.